RobertVejvoda/dapr-zeebe-demo/readme.md

 Depends on how it's run, change host.docker.internal to localhost in dapr/components folder and run in terminal: `dotnet run`.
 Dapr is automatically attached to the process.

 File requests.http contains REST client scripts and is perhaps better.
-I added a process version for each script as I believe it's a good habit.
+I added a process version for each script as I believe it's a good rule.

 Run app first: `dotnet run`